 - Apply Lime.
 Spring is a good time to apply Lime (Calcium) to your lawn.
 Lime fights soil acidity and soil microbes love the calcium.
 Our Liquid Lime Formula (calcium) is an easy way to apply calcium and it gives you faster results while avoiding moving heavy sacks of lime from the garden center to your car, to your garage or shed, and finally to your spreader where you often end up spilling on the grass.

 - Alternatively, apply Sulfur.
 If you have had your soil tested and it shows excess Calcium with an alkaline pH above 7, you are more prone to lawn diseases like Pink Snow Mold, Summer Patch, Dollar Spot, and Take All Patch.
-Consider applying our Liquid Sulfur Formula to lower the pH in the root zone.
 (By the way, the ideal pH for lawns is about 6.5)

 - Mowing.
 Make your first cut short – as low as you can mow without scalping the lawn- perhaps 1 – 1½ inches high.
 Do this only when the grass is just starting to grow, not if it is already growing vigorously.
 This short mowing cuts away some of the dead grass left over from the previous season if you left it too high.
 It also helps warm up the soil faster, stimulates growth, and allows more sunlight to reach the newly forming grass blades.